splitio/mparticle-audiences-batch/README.md

 The flush rate determines how often the cache will be emptied to Split.

 The key file is expected in JKS format.
 The one included with the source code is self-signed...
+The server uses it to serve SSL.

 ## Questions?